Loizage/casper-get-started-2/README.md

-# Get started with Casper (Challange) Task #2
+# Get started with Casper (Challange)

-Task #1 Complete one of the existing tutorials for writing smart contracts
+## Task #2 Complete one of the existing tutorials for writing smart contracts

 #### Used tutorials:
 https://docs.casperlabs.io/en/latest/dapp-dev-guide/tutorials/counter/index.html